MitchStevens/uc-drone-project/README.md

   - `git clone https://github.com/MitchStevens/uc-drone-project`
   - `cd uc-drone-project`

-## Install access point
+## Install all the necessary software
-- We used the tutorial here: https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md
-- run `sudo make install-access-point`
+- This installation process is split up into 3 parts: `install-access-point`, `install-ros-modules`, and `install-drone interface`.
+You can install all of these by running `sudo make install`
+- After the installation process is complete, restart the RPi.

+## Connecting remotely to the RPi
-- After the access point is setup, connect to the new access point:
+- After the access point is setup, connect to it with the following credentials:
-  - ssid: ubiquityrobot****
+  - ssid: ubiquityrobot
   - pass: robotseverywhere

-## Connecting remotely to the RPi
-- We used ssh to communicate with the drone
+- We use ssh to communicate with the drone
 - Run `ssh ubuntu@ubiquityrobot.local` with password "ubuntu"

+## Start up the system
+- We are now ready to use the system!
+- Connect the RPi to the Kobuki drone and the Arduino.The Arduino also needs to be connected to sensor.
+Consult documentation for information on how to connect up all the components.
+- After the RPi starts up, connect remotely to it via ssh.
+- Navigate to the repo with `cd uc-drone-project`
+- Run `make run` to bring up the interface to move it around!
+  - Press 'e' to start up the motors
+  - Use the arrow keys to accelerate and turn around.
+  - press 'd' to stop all motors (very important!)

+## Tips
-- remember to weight the kabuki to the floor
+- Remember to weight the kabuki to the floor
--  add extra battery pack
+  - You can use an extra battery pack
-- put additional weight to the systemg
+  - We also used a 5kg weight plate to achieve this